igemuoftATG/igemwiki-api/README.md

 If the value does not contain `:` then it will be evaluated as a glob pattern (and `dest` will be created just as it were in `upload-glob`).
-Else, the format is `source:dest`.
-Explicit mappings with `source:dest` where `source` is the same as something that was encountered with a glob patter will take precedence.
+Else, the format is `source:dest`. `INDEX` is a special dest that will map to your team home page.
+Explicit mappings with `source:dest` where `source` is the same as something that was encountered with a glob pattern will take precedence.
 This lets you glob the majority of files and be explicit to "fix the odd ones".

 An example `igemwiki-conf.yaml` might look like: